 The Petzl e+Lite may be the best headlamp for backpacking this year because it is very affordable and super lightweight.
 It weighs just 0.95 ounces.
 It’s not super bright with only 50 lumens on high, but it’s bright enough for tasks like cooking dinner and other chores around your campsite.
 The e+Lite rates IPX7 and it is one of the best on our list for water resistance.
 It also has a max beam distance of 10 meters, and it runs on two CR2032 batteries.
 The e+Lite is an excellent option if you’re looking for an emergency back-up headlamp.
 It’s minimalist, simple to use, and extremely lightweight and small.
 You can run the e+Lite on the highest setting for 20 hours.

-The Petzl e+Lite is quite affordable, costing from $ to $.
+The Petzl e+Lite is quite affordable.
 And like the other best headlamp for backpacking picks on our list, it gets excellent customer reviews.
-Amazon customers rate it 4.3 out of 5 stars.
 Some people say that the e+Lite is not the best headlamp for backpacking because it only goes up to 50 lumens.
 But we love how small and light it is.

 Black Diamond Spot Headlamp